 About

-Gene De Lisa is a Classical Music Composer, Author, Educator, Lecturer and Feline Psychic.
-Even though there are tens of dollars to be made as a classical music composer in the U.S., he instead pays for most of his cat food bill by developing software.
+Even though there are tens of dollars to be made yearly as a classical music composer in the U.S., I instead pay for most of my cat food bill by developing software.

-My name is usually misspelled as “Delisa” since many systems have problems with an obscure character known as a “space.”
 I earned a doctorate in composition from the University of North [sic] Texas College of Music.
 That, along with $0.75, will buy you a soda.
-That degree’s emphasis was on computer music – which at that time meant you had to learn how to actually program (C, C++ and Objective-C on a Unix box then a NeXT) and learn digital signal processing.
+That degree’s emphasis was on computer music – which at that time meant you had to learn how to actually program (for me it was C, C++ and Objective-C on a Unix box, then a NeXT) and learn digital signal processing.

 One of my computer music (Csound, cmix) works is also amazingly still at Amazon on the CD Composers in the Computer Age 2: CDCM Computer Music Series, Vol. 16.
 Computer music doesn’t really age well.
 Take a look at Toy Story I and compare that with what CGI looks like today…